sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

 - Lecture Exercises: Docker Practice
     * mysql: log into mysql as follows `mysql -u root -h localhost -p` when prompted for password get in from the logs
     * mysql commands: `show databases;`, `use database_name;`, `show tables;` etc
+- Multi-container Application:
+    * Our application requires the following:
+        1. Web-Front End
+        2. Database
+        3. Catalogue
+        4. Authentication
+    * Two ways to go about it
+        1. Put all applications in one container: Use Docker
+        2. Put each application in its own container: Use Docker-Compose
+    * Why do we need to have a seperate container for each service?
+        - Because each service could require different levels of scaling up.
+        - Eg: I we have more customers on the Web but fewer products to sell then; the Web-FE may require 3X (3 instances) scaling and the Database might require 1X.
+        - If we have all applications in 1 container all the applications will have to be scaled to the same level hence many times wasting resources.
+        - Version control is easier to manage in case of dependencies for each application seperately when they are in different containers.
+        - When using managed services on the cloud it becomes easier to integrate them when using docker-compose.

-- Docker Compose:
+- Docker Compose: Multi-container application
     * Install Docker compose as follows [SOURCE](https://docs.docker.com/compose/install/linux/):
         * `DOCKER_CONFIG=${DOCKER_CONFIG:-$HOME/.docker}`
         * `mkdir -p $DOCKER_CONFIG/cli-plugins`
         * `curl -SL https://github.com/docker/compose/releases/download/v2.29.6/docker-compose-linux-x86_64 -o $DOCKER_CONFIG/cli-plugins/docker-compose`
         *  `chmod +x $DOCKER_CONFIG/cli-plugins/docker-compose`
         * `docker compose version`
-    * Lets create mongo and mongo express containers and demonstrate how docker compose can be used when you require more than one container and want those containers to communicate with one another.
+    * Example use without .yml file: Lets create mongo and mongo express containers and demonstrate how docker compose can be used when you require more than one container and want those containers to communicate with one another.
         * `docker network mongo-network`
         * `docker network ls`
         * `docker run -d -p 27017:27017 -e MONGO_INITDB_ROOT_USERNAME=admin -e MONGO_INITDB_ROOT_PASSWORD=password --net mongo-network --name mongodb mongo`
         * `docker run -it --rm --network mongo-network --name mongo-express -p 8081:8081 -e ME_CONFIG_MONGODB_ADMINUSERNAME=admin -e ME_CONFIG_MONGODB_ADMINPASSWORD=password -e ME_CONFIG_MONGODB_SERVICE=mongodb mongo-express`
-    * Rather than the above we can create a single .yml docker compose file so the above can be done together
+    * Example use without .yml file: Rather than the above we can create a single .yml docker compose file so the above can be done together
         ```yml
             version: '3'
             service: